acamilojuan/AirBnB_clone/web_static/README.md

-*This is the directory of the AirBnB clone - Web static project's directory"
+*This is the AirBnB clone - Web static project's directory*